GalSim-developers/GalSim/INSTALL.md

     port install fftw-3

-This will put it into the /opt/loca/lib directory on your system.
-GalSim knows to look here, so there is nothing dditional you need to do.
+This will put it into the /opt/local/lib directory on your system.
+GalSim knows to look here, so there is nothing additional you need to do.

 3. Installing Eigen
 ===================

 GalSim uses Eigen for the C++-layer linear algebra calculations.
-It is a header-only library, which means that nothing needs to be compiled to use them.
+It is a header-only library, which means that nothing needs to be compiled to use it.
 You can download the header files yourself, but if you do not, then we use the pip-installable eigency module, which bundles the header files in their installed python directory.
 So usually, this dependency should require no